 Diseases such as pellagra, beriberi, and anemia were associated with a lack of B-vitamins and iron.
 Since bread was a daily food item for most people, even those with poor diets, specific amounts of iron, thiamin, niacin, and riboflavin were added to white flour.
 This enrichment program was a major factor in the elimination of pellagra and beriberi, as well as in reducing anemia.
 In 1998, folic acid, a key nutrient in the prevention of serious birth defects, was added to all enriched grain foods, including bread.

-There are various forms of bread from all parts of the world.
+There are various forms of it from all parts of the world.
 Some Italian originated bread is Chapatti and Ciabatta.
 Cornbread is originated from the Southern United States.
 Matzo is Jewish bread served at Passover meals.
 Naan originated in India, and tortilla is Mexican bread.
-There are numerous kinds of bread to try.
+There are numerous kinds to try.
 Breads are a part of a nutritional system that must be followed to have a healthy body.

 Why are there holes in bread?